 Major Depressive Disorder (MDD) is not the same as the depression you felt when your loved one passed.
 The difference being, there was a reason you became depressed – you suffered a loss.
 It’s painful, and you probably remember your experience with the darkness you felt during that time.
 Thankfully, your depression will disappear as time passes and you begin to heal.

-Mental health warriors suffering from MDD become depressed for no apparent reason, and will continue to battle the light and dark times of the illness the rest of their lives.
+Mental health warriors suffering from MDD, become depressed for “no apparent reason”.
+Those of us that have MDD will continue to battle the darkness that the illness brings.
+Where light and dark times can determine their fate & survival of the illness.
+This war we fight, will never end and will continue the rest of our lives.

 What is the cause of MDD?